-- Review your child's and your family's medical history
+- Reviewing the child's and the family's medical histories.

-- Run blood tests to measure hormone levels
+- Running blood tests to measure hormone levels.

-X-rays of your child's hand and wrist also are important for diagnosing precocious puberty.
-These X-rays can help the doctor determine your child's bone age, which shows if the bones are growing too quickly.
+X-rays of children's hands and wrists also are helpful in diagnosing precocious puberty.
+These X-rays can show if the bones are growing too quickly.

-Your child's doctor will also need to find out which type of precocious puberty your child has.
-To do so, he or she will perform a test called a gonadotropin-releasing hormone (Gn-RH) stimulation test, and then take a blood sample.
-In children with central precocious puberty, this hormone will cause other hormone levels to rise.
+In children with central precocious puberty, the GnRH hormone causes other hormone levels to rise.
 In children with peripheral precocious puberty, other hormone levels stay the same.

-- Magnetic resonance imaging (MRI).
-A brain MRI is usually done for children who have central precocious puberty to see if any brain abnormalities are causing the early start of puberty.
+- MRI of the brain.
+This imaging exam can show if children who have central precocious puberty have brain issues that are causing the early start of puberty.

-Other tests also are necessary for children with peripheral precocious puberty to find the cause of their condition.
-For example, the doctor may run additional blood tests to check other hormone levels or, in girls, he or she may do an ultrasound to check for an ovarian cyst or tumor.
+Children with peripheral precocious puberty need more testing to find the cause of their condition.
+This might include more blood tests to check hormone levels or, in girls, an ultrasound to check for an ovarian cyst or tumor.